quicbit-js/qb-standard/doc/styles-changed-or-removed.md

   function greet (name,options) { ... }
   ```

-  Why?
+  Why not enforced?
 Very long lists might be better to cram into smaller space.
   Not a safety or significant readability concern.

 ### For var declarations, write each declaration in its own statement.